knownasilya/ember-query-params/README.md

 Ember service for your query params

-:construction: Please use [ember-parachute] instead.
+:construction: Please use [ember-parachute] or [ember-query-params-service] instead.

 [![NPM][npm-badge-img]][npm-badge-link]
 [![Build Status][travis-badge]][travis-badge-url]